geopython/OWSLib/README.md

 Logging
 -------
-OWSLib logs messages to the 'owslib' named python logger.
+OWSLib logs messages to the 'owslib' named Python logger.
 You may configure your application to use the log messages like so:

 ```python